Reconstructing QCD Spectral Functions with Gaussian Processes

-The peak structure of the spectral function appears similar to an earlier reconstruction from the Yang-Mills propagator in the fRG framework~\cite{Cyrol:2018xeq}, shown in \Cref{fig:gluon-spectral-comparison} in \Cref{app:data}.
-We also emphasize that the reconstruction is based on a UV extension with the Yang-Mills data of~\cite{Cyrol:2016tym} instead of the full 2+1 flavor results from~\cite{Gao:2021wun}.
+The peak structure of the spectral function appears similar to an earlier reconstruction of the Yang-Mills propagator in the fRG framework~\cite{Cyrol:2018xeq}, shown in \Cref{fig:gluon-spectral-comparison} in \Cref{app:data}.
+We emphasize that the UV extension is done with the Yang-Mills data of~\cite{Cyrol:2016tym} instead of the full 2+1 flavor results from~\cite{Gao:2021wun}.
 This is detailed in \Cref{app:data-fun} and facilitates the comparison with the Yang-Mills reconstruction~\cite{Cyrol:2018xeq}.
 In particular, the positions of the leading positive peaks approximately coincide, with $\omega \approx 0.818$ for the present result and $\omega \approx 0.835$ for the fRG reconstruction.
 This reflects the approximate coincidence of the peaks of the Euclidean gluon dressing functions shown in \Cref{fig:ghost-dressing-comparison} in \Cref{app:data}.
 We also note that a small peak to the right of the second local minimum is present in both reconstructions.
 This feature may be a generic reconstruction artifact since it is not necessitated by theoretical considerations, but is observed in both results from conceptually very distinct methods.
 However, the comparably large uncertainties in this region also include plausible solutions without additional zero-crossings.